-2.1.3 Modality
+2.1.2 Modality

-Kreidler (1998: 239) stated that modality is people who talk about factual matters.
+Kreidler (1998:239) stated that modality is people who talk about factual matters.
 Indeed, modality gives the information about what is true and what is not true, what has happened and what has not happened.
 They also talk about what may be true or not, what ought to be and what ought not to be, what certain individuals are capable of and what is impossible for them, what obligations they have to do or to refrain from doing.
-Kreidler (1998: 240) adds statement that modality can be expressed in nouns like duty, obligation, probability, likelihood; in adjectives like necessary, possible, likely, in adverbs such as obviously, probably, perhaps; but for description of how modality is expressed in English we need to concentrate on modal verbs, verbs like ought and may.
-The writer takes examples which are taken from a book "Introducing English Semantics" by Kreidler (1998: 239-240), as below:
+Tonhauser (2006:22) add that modality is the relation between the actual world and the worlds of evaluation.
+According to Kreidler (1998:240), modality can be expressed in nouns like duty, obligation, probability, likelihood; in adjectives like necessary, possible, likely, in adverbs such as obviously, probably, perhaps; but for description of how modality is expressed in English we need to concentrate on modal verbs, verbs like ought and may.

+The writer takes examples which are taken from a book "Introducing English Semantics" by Kreidler (1998:239-240), as below: